Numerical Quadrature for Singular Integrals on Fractals

-To define our composite quadrature rules we need to specify an index set $\cI\subset\cup_{\ell\in\N}I_\ell$ such that
+To define our composite quadrature rules we need to specify an index set $\cI\subset\cup_{\ell\in\Nnotsn}I_\ell$ such that

-One approach is to choose sub-components with a fixed level of refinement, i.e.\ to take $\cI=I_\ell$ for some fixed $\ell\in\N$.
-However, in the case of a non-uniform IFS, sub-components chosen in this way may differ significantly in size.
-An alternative approach is to choose sub-components with approximately equal diameter, taking $\cI=L_h(\Gamma)$ for some fixed $h>0$, where
+One approach is to choose subsets with a fixed level of refinement, i.e.\ to take $\cI=I_\ell$ for some fixed $\ell\in\Nnotsn$.
+However, in the case of a non-homogeneous IFS, subsets chosen in this way may differ significantly in size.
+An alternative approach is to choose subsets with approximately equal diameter, taking $\cI=L_h(\Gamma)$ for some fixed $h>0$, where